A copyright is an ownership of a work that has been created. This includes literary, musical, and artistic works.

 5 Things Screenwriters Should Know About Copyright Law

-If you are a creative, artist, or business owner and you have no idea what the heck a studio clearance department is or why it’s important to have one, this article will help.
+If you are a creative, artist, or business owner and you have no idea what the heck a studio clearance department is or why it’s important to have one, this section will help.

 A studio clearance department is responsible for clearing all of the intellectual property rights that may be needed by your company when using music in videos, commercials, and other media productions.